tap349/tap349.github.io/_posts/2018-12-03-phoenix-contexts.md

 >
 > - An app should never return its internal data structures on public apis,
 >   it should return only raw data like maps and lists;

+these rules can be further applied to ordinary Phoenix contexts inside separate apps within umbrella project or contexts inside non-umbrella project.